chhartmann/RoboProg/README.md

 # VS Code tasks
 Hit ctrl*p and type "task "
+* build qemu image
-* build and run qemu image
+* build and run qemu image, wait for gdb
-* backtrace decoder"
+* backtrace decoder

 # TODO
 * fix anything which is not working any longer after switching to plain esp idf